Cane Hill Hospital

 Cane Hill Hospital was a psychiatric hospital in Coulsdon in the London Borough of Croydon.
-The site is owned by GLA Land and Property.
+The hospital motto was "Aversos compono animos" (I bring relief to troubled minds).
+The hospital was built in the 1880s, but from the 1960s its use was starting to decline and it eventually closed completely in the 2000s.
+The former site is owned by GLA Land and Property.

 History

+Founding and renaming

-The hospital has its origins as the third Surrey County Pauper Lunatic Asylum, designed by Charles Henry Howell and built in two stages between 1882 and 1888.
-The design which involved a 'radiating pavilion' layout was original.
-The hospital was taken over by London County Council in 1889.
+The hospital has its origins as the third Surrey County Pauper Lunatic Asylum, designed by Charles Henry Howell, which was built in two stages between 1882 and 1888.
+The design which involved a 'radiating pavilion' layout was original, with an estimated building cost of £150,000.
+Upon opening Cane Hill Asylum had capacity for 1,124 patients (644 women and 480 men) making it the largest of its kind in the UK.

+The London County Council took over administration of the hospital in 1889 and expanded the hospital to a capacity of 2,000 beds the same year.
+The new administration renamed the hospital to London County Council Asylum with provision for Croydon, dedicating one eighth of the beds to Croydon patients until the opening of Croydon Mental Hospital in 1903.

+Following the Mental Treatment Act 1930 the hospital was renamed to Cane Hill Mental Hospital.
+This act was later repealed by the Mental Health Act 1959 causing the hospital to rename a final time to Cane Hill Hospital.

+Wartime service

 The hospital took in a large number of discharged mentally ill servicemen during the First World War, the earliest patient recorded being admitted in 1915 but later discharged to another hospital in 1923.
-Records for nearly 40 such service patients – some of whom died and were interred in the hospital cemetery – have been found.
-It was renamed the Cane Hill Mental Hospital in 1930.
+Records for nearly 40 such service patients, some of whom died and were interred in the hospital cemetery, have been found.

+The outbreak of World War II saw the hospital join the Emergency Hospital Service, reserving six wards for military casualties and bringing the total number of patients to 2,500.